zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 @odps.udf.annotate(signature)
 ```

-Maxcompute SQL data types that is currently supported by the python UDF  include bigint, String, double, Boolean, and datetime.
+MaxCompute SQL data types that are currently supported by the Python UDF include bigint, String, double, Boolean, and datetime.
 The SQL statement must determine the parameter type and the return value type for all functions before execution.
-So for Python, a dynamically-typed language, you need to specify the function signature by adding a decorator to the UDF class.
+So for Python, a dynamically-typed language, you must specify the function signature by adding a decorator to the UDF class.

 The function signature is specified by a string.
-The syntax is as below:
+The syntax is as follows:

 ```
 arg_type_list '->' type_list